 The district will provide resources to support students' mental well-being at school.
 The school will have some combination of counselors, social workers, and school psychologists on staff to support immediate needs and will connect families with resources if the need is chronic and requires outside support.
-The school will integrate a social, emotional learning component through advisory or flex time, as well as occasional assemblies or other events, so that education in this arena is ongoing.
-The school will also be mindful about how its decisions regarding scheduling, graduation requirements, structure of the day, and homework load impacts students' mental well-being.
+The school will integrate a social, emotional learning component through its programming for all students, as well as occasional assemblies or other events, so that education in this arena is ongoing.